 - Did you feel unclear during any stage of onboarding?
 [Free-response]

-- Do you feel something was missing from the onboarding process?
+- Do you feel something was missing from the onboarding programs?
 If yes, kindly let us know.
 [Free-response]

 - Kindly indicate the reasons why you joined [Company].
 [Free-response]

-- How well your role in our organization matches your job description? [rating scale]
+- How well your role in our organization matches your job expectations and description? [rating scale]

-- How can we help you do your job even better?
+- How can we help you do your new job even better?
 [Free-response]

 - Was the orientation engaging and helpful? [rating scale]